guilycst/go-htmx-todo-list/README.md

 # Implementation details

-Most of the code in Go is a TCP server to handle the HTTP requests made from the HTMX library.
+Most of the code in Go is a HTTP server to handle the requests made from the HTMX library.
 Those requests, if successful, will execute a template (template/html package) and respond with a HTML document.

 HTMX can use those HTML reponses to dinamically swap parts of the page without the need of reloading the whole page (like a traditional form submit would do).
 This enables the app to have interactivity similar to many popular JS Frameworks/Libraries but without the need to actually write (as much) JavaScript.